-4.2 System Operator Will Maintain Programs & Rules for Cybersecurity
+4.2 System Operator Will Maintain Programs & Rules for Cybersecurity reflect the type of Participant, the information system it has access to and the impact on LUMA's cybersecurity program.

 In response to the immediate and growing threat of cyberterrorism and external hacking of systems and internet connected devices, the System Operator will develop a comprehensive strategy on cybersecurity.